Australia is an affordable and friendly place to study

 Cost of living

-The Australian Government requires students to have access to AU$20,290 (Australian dollars) per year to meet their living costs.
+The cost of living in Australia will vary depending on your lifestyle and personal requirements.
+The Australian Government requires students to have access to AUD$21,041 (Australian dollars) per year to meet living costs.

 POSSIBLE LIVING EXPENSES